zhemao/hodgepodge/README.markdown

 Dependencies are web.py (http://webpy.org), redis (http://redis.io), and
 redis-py (https://github.com/andymccurdy/redis-py)

-## eliminate.c
+## eliminate

-A simple C program that reads from a file or standard input, eliminates whitespace characters, and prints to another file or standard output.
+A simple C program that reads from a file or standard input, eliminates whitespace characters, and prints to the same or another file.
 The usage is: eliminate [inputfilename] [outputfilename].
-If the input file name is omitted, standard input will be used.
-If the output file name is omitted, standard output will be used.
-To compile the program, just type gcc eliminate.c -o eliminate, or whatever you want to call the executable.
+If inputfilename is not given, the program will read from standard input.
+If the outputfilename is not given, the program will write to standard output.
+`make eliminate` to compile

 ## inserttext.pl